masagrator/FPSLocker/README.md

 Adding support for custom display refresh rate required changing how game configs are written, so you are advised to redownload all FPSLocker Warehouse configs if you want them to properly support custom refresh rates.

 I am not taking any responsibility for damages occuring from changing refresh rate.
 Each time you will go to `Display settings`, you will be welcomed by prompt with warning that you - user - are taking full responsibility.
 You must choose `Accept` to go further.

+# Information about changing refresh rates in docked mode

+Cap was set to 144 Hz as this is the max refresh rate supported by OG dock and non-OLED switches, which makes it the most universal.

+Many displays are locked to 165 MHz pixel clock by default because from what I understand they expect running 1080p only with refresh rates listed as part of Video format Identification Code (VIC).
+1080p has listed 24, 25, 50, 60, 100 and 120 Hz as VICs.
+But HOS refuse to acknowledge existence of VICs for 100 and 120 Hz, so we can't inform those displays we need higher limit available.
+That's why if display relies on receiving compatible VIC number via HDMI, you are locked in 1080p up to 75 Hz (720p up to 144 Hz fits into 165 MHz limit).
+This issue touches mainly TVs and non-1080p monitors.

+From tests HOS applets can get unstable from 100 Hz and higher.
+That means f.e. if currently running game would want to confirm user choice, this may result in game's crash.
+Some games can get unstable on their own, as an example above certain refresh rate when closing Batman: The Enemy Within it will crash.

 # Thanks
 Thanks to ~WerWolv for creating Tesla environment, and ~cucholix + ~Monked for tests.